Put a spin on a classic treat by making these lemon bars with graham cracker crust. A simple dessert packed with tangy lemon flavors in every square.

 - There's plenty to share!
 Each batch makes about 24 squares, giving you plenty to share with friends and family.
 But of course, this recipe tastes so good you may not WANT to share.
 In that case, make double the amount.

-Graham crackers- You'll need some graham crackers for the base of this recipe.
-Use a sleeve of graham crackers that you crush yourself, or buy them as crumbs from your grocery store's baking aisle.
+Graham crackers- You'll need some graham crackers for the crust recipe.
+The crust was inspired by our Apple Pie with Graham Cracker Crust.
+You can use a sleeve of graham crackers that you crush yourself, or buy them as crumbs from your grocery store's baking aisle.

 Lemon zest- Adding lemon zest into the crust is optional but highly recommended because it adds such a wonderful freshness to every piece.